 If you are interested in having your class partake in a depot tour, please click on the link below.

-In the past two years, the Edson and District Recycling Society has conducted waste audits at different schools throughout Yellowhead County including:
+In the past few years, the Edson and District Recycling Society has conducted waste audits at different schools throughout Yellowhead County including:

 Ecole Pine Grove Middle School

 Holy Redeemer Junior/ Senior Catholic High School